WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 The estimation bias is a crucially important challenge in value-based reinforcement learning.
-In this paper, we prove that the estimation error exists widely in the deterministic policy gradient algorithm in theory and practice, overestimation, and underestimation.
+In this paper, we prove that the overestimation and underestimation error exist widely in the deterministic policy gradient algorithm in theory and practice.
 We discuss the overestimation issue of the combination of action-value function learning and neural network, which is caused by the max operator.
-And we prove that underestimation issue does occur both in theory and in practice.
+And we prove that the underestimation issue does occur both in theory and in practice.
 In order to reduce the estimation bias of the Q-function, we propose the WD3 algorithm, which makes the updating process of the Q-function more stable and accurate utilizing the weighted average target critic, thus improving the performance.
-We prove experimentally that WD3 is indeed more stable for updating value functions.
+We experimentally demonstrate that WD3 is indeed more stable for updating value functions.
 Furthermore, experiments show that our algorithm matches or outperforms the state-of-the-art algorithms on continuous control tasks.
+Estimation bias are also related to exploration in DRL.
+Overestimation will encourage agents to explore the overestimated area while underestimation makes agents conservative for the underestimated area.
+An easily overlooked fact is that exploration and estimation bias are entangled with each other in deep reinforcement learning systems, and neither can be ignored.
+A possible solution is to decouple exploration and estimation bias in deep reinforcement learning.
+For example, the agent utilizes a policy to explore the environment, and another policy is used to accurately learn the value.
+The sophisticated nature of the relationship between estimation bias and exploration is left for future research.